spratik/helloWord/README.md

-# helloWord
+# Hello , My name is solanki pratik
-just for sample
+# i created github for commit my Alogrihm of the image processing